1000-level ECON courses

 ECON 2202 Section 002

-the rest of the ECON courses are wide open
+the rest of the ECON courses are first come first served when seats open up

 How to waitlist in Studentadmin